-Politicians Offer Thoughts And Prayers After Las Vegas Shooting
+Politicians Offer Thoughts And Prayers After Deadliest Mass Shooting In Modern U.S. History

 “All of those affected are in our thoughts and prayers,” she said.

-Nevada lawmakers, including the state’s governor and U.S. senators, expressed their sympathies and affirmed they were working with local officials to respond to the violence.
+Nevada lawmakers, including the governor and U.S. senators, expressed their sympathies and affirmed that they were working with local officials to respond to the violence.

 “My thoughts and prayers are with the families of those killed and wounded in last night’s vicious and senseless attack outside the Mandalay Bay Resort,” Sen. Catherine Cortez Masto (D-Nev.) said in a statement, before thanking first responders and offering support to local officials.

-A few lawmakers noted the need for more than just thoughts and prayers, like Sen. Kirsten Gillibrand (D-N.Y.).
+A few lawmakers, mostly Democrats, noted the need for more than just thoughts and prayers.
+Sen. Kirsten Gillibrand (D-N.Y.) was among them:

 See more politicians’ reactions below.

-Note: This article has been updated with additional lawmaker responses.